Trump Fatigue Syndrome Will Leave You Feeling Blue

 Is Donald Trump’s North Korea baiting, Hollywood hating and NFL berating getting you down?

-You could have Trump Fatigue Syndrome, like the woman in this depressingly funny video from Michael Hayne.
+You could have Trump Fatigue Syndrome, like the woman in this depressingly funny video written by Michael Hayne.

-“Is your judgment so clouded and are you so far from consolation that you would rather get hit by a car than endure another Trump tweet?” the narrator asks.
+“Is your judgment so clouded and are you so far from consolation that you would rather get hit by a car than endure another Trump tweet?” the narrator (Hayne) asks.

 Sure she’s blue ― we can literally see it! ― but thankfully our afflicted heroine gets a grip.
 Turns out there’s a cure for TFS ― at least in this comedy-video universe.